manyasolo6-hash/Databricks-Exercises/README.md

 # Databricks-Exercises

-A file that comprise a list of Databricks Exercises
+A file that comprise a list of SQL Exercises